Buraco

 Buraco is a card game for 2 or 4 players, very popular in Brazil, from the same family as Tranca.

 The object of the game is to create same-suit runs or groups of 3 or more cards of the same rank to score points.
-This game mode uses 2 standard decks of 52 cards and includes the jokers (4 in total).
+This mode uses 2 standard 52-card decks without jokers.

 Summary